 Artificial intelligence (AI) systems are becoming ubiquitous and disruptive to industries such as healthcare, transportation, manufacturing, robotics, retail, banking, and energy.
 According to a recent European study, AI could contribute up to EUR 13.3 trillion to the global economy by 2030.
 Most of the recent AI breakthroughs can be attributed to the subfield of deep learning (DL), which has achieved state-of-the-art performance in tasks traditionally challenging for machines, such as object and speech recognition, and beating human champions at the game of Go.
 However, the complex and unintuitive black-box nature of DL models results in lack of interpretability, lack of robustness, and inability to generalize to situations beyond those encountered during training.
 These issues must be addressed in order to make AI systems trustworthy and deployable in social environments, industry and business-critical applications.

 In the EXAIGON project, the Norwegian University of Science and Technology (NTNU), SINTEF Digital and international research partners will address these challenges by developing user-centric Explainable AI (XAI) methods for understanding how black-box models make their predictions and what are their limitations.
-Due to the data-driven nature of the topic, the research within EXAIGON will be driven by use cases (including datasets, models, and expert knowledge) provided by seven industry collaborators: DNB, DNV GL, Embron, Equinor, Kongsberg, Telenor and TrønderEnergi.
+Due to the data-driven nature of the topic, the research within EXAIGON will be driven by use cases (including datasets, models, and expert knowledge) provided by seven industry collaborators: DNB, DNV, Embron, Equinor, Kongsberg, Telenor and TrønderEnergi.
 The main focus areas are supervised learning, deep reinforcement learning, deep Bayesian networks and human-machine co-behaviour.

 EXAIGON will create an XAI ecosystem around the Norwegian Open AI-Lab, and its outcomes will benefit the research community, the industry and high-level policy makers, who are concerned about the impact of deploying AI systems to the real world in terms of efficiency, safety, and respect for human rights.

+EXAIGON has had extensive international collaboration with several institutes, including research stays abroad.
+One PhD student spent 2 months in Australia, as part of a research stay at the group of Professor Tim Miller at the University of Melbourne.
+Prof. Tim Miller is an international expert within XAI, and has co-authored two EXAIGON publications.
 Two PhD students (IDI/NTNU) have had extended international collaboration with researchers at the Complutense University of Madrid (Spain) and Universidad de Almeria (Spain), including research stays at those universities in 2024.
 The project’s postdoctoral researcher (IDI/NTNU) is collaborating with the University of Washington (USA) and the Aalto University school of Business (Finland).
-There is also a planned visit for a PhD researcher (ITK/NTNU) at ETH Zurich between Oct 2024 – Feb 2025.
+There is also visit of a PhD researcher (ITK/NTNU) at ETH Zurich between Oct 2024 – Feb 2025.
+All visits have resulted in academic publications in collaborations with the collaborating institutes.

 The recent advances of Artificial Intelligence (AI) hold promise for significant benefits to society in the near future.
 However, in order to make AI systems deployable in social environments, industry and business-critical applications, several challenges related to their trustworthiness must be addressed first.